Mamadou-Keita/VSMML/README.md

-# Citation
-If you use this code for your research, please consider citing:
-# Visual Quality and Security Assessment of Perceptually Encrypted Images based on Multi-output Deep Neural Network
+# Visual Quality and Security Assessment of Perceptually Encrypted Images based on Multi-output Deep Neural Network (VSMML)
 In our paper, We propose a blind CNN-based VS metric for perceptually encrypted images called VSMML metric.
-Given an encrypted image, our metric predicts two scores simultaneously, which correspond to the VS and VQ scores, as illustrated in Figure below.
+Given an encrypted image, our metric predicts two scores simultaneously, which correspond to the VS and VQ scores, as illustrated in Figure below.<br>

 ![assets/architecture.png](assets/architecture.png)

-#Experiments
+# Experiments

 <!--
 |   Tasks  | lfz |      ROCC      |      KROCC     |      PLCC      |